antonmc/antonmc.github.io/_posts/blog/2016-04-08-a-passion-for-grinding-teeth.md

 She told me that in her spare time she builds models, and that she sees a similar skill to removing the bumps in a cosmetically accurate way, which **felt a little like sculpting ... like art**.

-When she told me that I knew that she cared immensely about the job she was doing, and that I could relax.
+When she told me that, I knew that she cared immensely about the job she was doing, and that I could relax.

 She scraped off some minute edges, and polished the results.
 Sure enough, the bumps are gone, and my teeth feel wonderfully smooth.